Tibet Revisited |

 The 28 equally long sequences form a unified—although no longer artificially slowed—contemplative flow of images and sound that reflects on changes in Tibet under Chinese occupation.
 The links between the individual shots can be related to content or form, a motif, a sound, a movement or even just the mood of the light or a feeling.

-Children at play, for example, are followed by close-ups of traditional dice games, a turning millstone takes up the movement of a roller skating rink that precedes it, a rushing stream that flow of a crowd through the bazaar.
+Children at play, for example, are followed by close-ups of traditional dice games, a turning millstone takes up the movement of a roller-skating rink that precedes it, a rushing stream that flow of a crowd through the bazaar.
 And from time to time the connections between the scenes is as delicate as the string on the paper kite that flies previous to the scene of a competition between shadow-boxing monks.
-Neuwirth presents magic moments en passant – not only in far away Tibet.
+Neuwirth presents magic moments en passant – not only in faraway Tibet.

 Oberösterreichische Nachrichten